Indoor Air Can Cause Health Problems

 is the first.
 Smokers and former smokers exposed to radon may have a much higher risk

 of death from lung cancer.

-Cigarette smoke contains trace amounts of about 4,000 chemicals, including 200 known
+Cigarette smoke contains trace amounts of about 4,000 chemicals.
+This includes 200

-poisons like formaldehyde and carbon monoxide, and 43 carcinogens.
+known poisons such as formaldehyde and carbon monoxide, and 43 carcinogens.